 He couldn’t miss from this list!
-In fact, if you are Kevin’s friend, let him know that I would be honored to host his blog for free to just have it online.
-I am sure many people would benefit from it.
-I made sure I used a couple of his affiliate links when starting out.
+I used to regularly read from him when it was still online.
+I also made sure I used a couple of his affiliate links when starting out.
 That, I consider as one great way of “paying” bloggers (using their affiliate links).

 4. Make Money Kenya

-Felix Okoli has what I may call the most comprehensive Kenyan blogs.
+Felix Okoli has a very comprehensive blog.
 Make Money Kenya has loads and loads of great content on making money online.
-I always check out his new posts and learn something from him.
+When starting, I used to always check out his new posts and learn something from him.
 His blog is a bit basic in terms of design but it runs deep in terms of great content.